 State roundup: Md. elections chair vows outgoing director won’t be involved in picking replacement; Sun names five Archdiocese officials who it says helped cover up abuse

-A judge has set a May 31 deadline for survivors of church abuse to file claims.
+The Archdiocese of Baltimore and a representative for abuse survivors say they’re looking to mediation to reach agreements on the number of sexual abuse claims filed in the case, compensation for survivors, and policies and protocols to further protect children.
 [Photo: Entrance illuminated at night, Baltimore Basilica of the Assumption (1806-1863; Benjamin Henry Latrobe, architect) by Baltimore Heritage is marked with CC0 1.0.]

 ELECTIONS BOARD CHAIR VOWS TO KEEP RETIRING DIRECTOR OUT OF HIRING PROCESS: William G. Voelp, chair of the Maryland State Board of Elections, has promised Thursday to limit retiring Elections Administrator Linda Lamone’s involvement in the search for her successor.
 Lamone’s participation in the board meeting included her guiding schedules for receiving resumes, for interviewing prospective candidates and even suggesting that out-of-state candidates be avoided — moves that drew a swift rebuke from state Sen. Cheryl Kagan of Montgomery County.
 Bryan P. Sears/Maryland Matters.